If you have children

 In England and Wales, you can’t get divorced just because your marriage or civil partnership is no longer a happy one.
 You are only allowed to get divorced because your relationship has broken down and can’t be saved for one of five reasons.
 So you have to fit what happened in your relationship into one of those five reasons (the law calls these ‘facts’).

 Similarly, you can’t ask for a divorce together – one of you has to divorce the other.
 This is difficult because it often feels like one of you is ‘blaming’ the other for the end of the relationship, and of course these things are rarely all one person’s fault (indeed, it’s often not really anybody’s fault).
 It is best to bear in mind that this is only for the divorce papers, and that there is no way for the person asking for the divorce to mention their own failings that may have contributed to the end of the relationship.
 Also remember that what you say when you ask for a divorce rarely makes any difference to how money or property will be divided, or where the children will live.
-The law refers to the person who asks for the divorce as ’the petitioner’ and the other person as ‘the respondent’.
+Only you, your ex-partner, the court staff, and any lawyers you use will see the divorce papers.

 You don’t need to agree who will ask for the divorce and what they will say about the reasons, but it is best to if you can.
-It will help your divorce to move as smoothly and quickly (and cheaply) as possible, and removes the possibility of your ex-partner fighting the divorce which would complicate matters and make it more expensive.
+It will help your divorce to move as smoothly and quickly (and cheaply) as possible, and removes the possibility of your ex-partner fighting the divorce which would complicate matters and make it far more expensive.

-It is particularly useful to show a bit of sensitivity if you are using ‘unreasonable behaviour’ as the reason for the divorce.
+It is particularly useful to show a bit of sensitivity if you are using ‘behaviour’ as the reason for the divorce.
 It can all feel very hurtful when written down and people worry about how it looks (even though ordinarily only the people involved in the case see the papers).
 Use non-inflammatory wording and agree it beforehand if you can.
 It’s not always possible; sometimes people are too angry or upset to discuss it.

 Reasons for divorce or dissolution

 This means that your husband or wife has had full sexual intercourse with a person of the opposite sex.
 If you go on living together for more than six months after you have found out about it you may not be able to use this reason, because you also have to show the court that you find it ‘intolerable’ to go on living together.
-You don’t name the ‘other woman/man’ like you did in the old days – it just complicates things.
+You don’t name the other person like you did in the old days – it just complicates things.
 This reason is only available to married couples; you cannot end a Civil Partnership using this reason.